joasepul/conditional-vae/README.md

-# Image Synthesis using a Variational Autoencoder
+# Conditional Image Synthesis using a Variational Autoencoder
 Trained on: Large-scale CelebFaces Attributes (CelebA) Dataset

 VAE trained to model (64,64) size images and 40 attributes to a 100-dim latent.